Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Lion's Mane Mushroom?

-Lion's mane has an early but replicated signal for cognition, enough to be interesting, not enough to be confident.
+Two small human trials, repeated, are what stands behind lion's mane and its brain-repair reputation: an early but replicated signal for cognition - enough to be interesting, not enough to be confident.
 Mori 2009 (n=30, mild cognitive impairment) and Saitsu 2019 (n=31, healthy adults 50+) both found improved cognitive scores at 800-3,000mg/day for 12-16 weeks, and a newer double-blind RCT extended the signal to healthy younger adults.
 Mood data is preliminary.
-The bigger practical problem is product quality: most US lion's mane supplements use mycelium grown on grain, which tests at 35-70% alpha-glucan starch with as little as 1-2% beta-glucans, the bioactive compounds the clinical trials actually measured.
+The bigger practical problem is what is actually in the bottle: most US lion's mane supplements use mycelium (the root-like part of the fungus) grown on grain, which tests at 35-70% alpha-glucan starch with as little as 1-2% beta-glucans - and beta-glucans are the bioactive compounds the clinical trials actually measured.

 Two independent RCTs now support cognitive benefits.
-Mori et al. 2009 studied 30 elderly adults with mild cognitive impairment taking 3,000mg/day for 16 weeks - cognitive function improved significantly during supplementation but declined after stopping, suggesting the effects require ongoing use.
-Saitsu et al. 2019 (PMID: 31413233) studied 31 healthy adults aged 50+ taking 800mg/day for 12 weeks and found significant improvements on MMSE, Benton visual retention, and verbal paired-associate learning tests, with researchers attributing the effects to hericenones acting on brain neural networks.
+Mori et al. 2009 studied 30 elderly adults with mild cognitive impairment taking 3,000mg/day for 16 weeks - cognitive function improved significantly while they were taking it, then declined after they stopped, which suggests you have to keep taking it for the effect to hold.
+Saitsu et al. 2019 (PMID: 31413233) studied 31 healthy adults aged 50+ taking 800mg/day for 12 weeks and found significant improvements on MMSE, Benton visual retention, and verbal paired-associate learning tests, with researchers attributing the effects to hericenones (the active compounds in the mushroom's cap) acting on brain neural networks.
 A separate double-blind RCT in healthy younger adults (PMC12018234) found acute cognitive and mood benefits, extending the signal beyond elderly populations.

-For mood and anxiety, a small study of menopausal women found reductions in depression and anxiety scores over 4 weeks, along with improved concentration.
-These results are preliminary but plausible given serotonergic and hippocampal neurogenesis mechanisms.
+On mood and anxiety, a small study of menopausal women found reductions in depression and anxiety scores over 4 weeks, along with improved concentration.
+Treat that as a hint, not a verdict: the results are preliminary but plausible given serotonergic and hippocampal neurogenesis mechanisms.

-The bioactive compounds are well-characterized: hericenones from the fruiting body and erinacines from the mycelium.
-Erinacine A crosses the blood-brain barrier, stimulates NGF synthesis, reduces amyloid plaque aggregation, and promotes neurogenesis.
+Here is where the buzz comes from.
+The bioactive compounds are well-characterized: hericenones from the fruiting body (the mushroom you would recognize on a plate) and erinacines from the mycelium.
+Erinacine A crosses the blood-brain barrier, stimulates synthesis of NGF (nerve growth factor, a protein that helps neurons grow and survive), reduces amyloid plaque aggregation, and promotes neurogenesis.
 Erinacine S promotes axon regeneration via neurosteroid accumulation, even on inhibitory substrates that typically block CNS repair.
 In vitro laser microdissection axotomy models (PMID: 30570422) found H. erinaceus extract exceeded the regenerative activity of exogenous NGF alone - the combination maximized axonal regeneration capacity.
 Hericerin derivatives also activate ERK1/2 signaling in hippocampal neurons.
 Wong et al. 2012 demonstrated accelerated peripheral nerve regeneration via Akt/MAPK pathways with upregulation of c-Jun/c-Fos transcription factors.
-The preclinical mechanistic case is compelling but has no direct human RCT confirmation.
+It is a compelling story on paper, but all of it lives in cells and animals - there is no direct human RCT confirmation yet.

-For gastrointestinal health, preclinical evidence is deep but human data sparse.
-H. erinaceus polysaccharides upregulate tight junction proteins ZO-1, ZO-2, and claudin-14 in intestinal epithelial cell lines.
+For gut health, the picture is the same shape: deep in the lab, thin in humans.
+H. erinaceus polysaccharides upregulate tight junction proteins ZO-1, ZO-2, and claudin-14 in intestinal epithelial cell lines (the cells lining your gut).
 Rodent colitis models show NF-kB suppression and reduced inflammatory cytokines.
 A preliminary double-blind study (1985, n=25) showed symptomatic improvement in 63% of atrophic gastritis patients after 3 months.
 SCFAs generated by upregulated gut microbiota activate GPR41/GPR43 receptors on intestinal epithelial cells, linking the gut microbiome modulation to anti-inflammatory signaling.
 No RCTs exist for IBD or acute gastric conditions.

-Product quality varies enormously.
+The thing that will actually decide whether your bottle does anything is quality, and it varies enormously.
 Pure fruiting body extracts typically contain 20-30%+ beta-glucans with less than 3% alpha-glucans (starch).
 Mycelium-on-grain products average 1-7% beta-glucans with 35-70% alpha-glucans (grain starch).
 Some MOG products test at 65% starch and less than 2% beta-glucans.
 Over 50% of mushroom supplements sold in the US use mycelium-on-grain.
-The "Total Polysaccharides" marketing claim is misleading because it conflates inert grain starch with bioactive fungal beta-glucans.
+And the "Total Polysaccharides" number you see on labels is not the reassurance it looks like - it lumps inert grain starch in with the bioactive fungal beta-glucans, so a big polysaccharide figure can be mostly filler.

 Does It Work?
 The Evidence